sdshayward/AdversarialSDN-Hydra/README.md

 ## Installation Troubleshooting

 1. If the curl command for packagecloud.io remains at 0%, the packagecloud servers may be down and you may have to wait until they have recovered
-2. If the application is crashing due to missing files/directories, double check the naming of the directories within the code with the ones on your local environment to ensure they are consistent.
+2. If the application is crashing due to missing files/directories, double check the naming of the directories within the code with the ones on your local environment to ensure that they are consistent.

 ## Contributors